 Natural law is also distinct from divine law in that the latter, in the Christian tradition, normally referred to those laws that God had directly revealed through prophets and other inspired writers.
 Natural law can be discovered by reason alone and applies to all people, while divine law can be discovered only through God's special revelation and applies only to those to whom it is revealed and who God specifically indicates are to be bound.
 Thus some seventeenth-century commentators, Locke included, held that not all of the 10 commandments, much less the rest of the Old Testament law, were binding on all people.
 The 10 commandments begin “Hear O Israel” and thus are only binding on the people to whom they were addressed (Works 6:37).
 As we will see below, even though Locke thought natural law could be known apart from special revelation, he saw no contradiction in God playing a part in the argument, so long as the relevant aspects of God's character could be discovered by reason alone.
 In Locke's theory, divine law and natural law are consistent and can overlap in content, but they are not coextensive.
 Thus there is no problem for Locke if the Bible commands a moral code that is stricter than the one that can be derived from natural law, but there is a real problem if the Bible teaches what is contrary to natural law.
 In practice, Locke avoided this problem because consistency with natural law was one of the criteria he used when deciding the proper interpretation of Biblical passages.

 In the century before Locke, the language of natural rights also gained prominence through the writings of such thinkers as Grotius, Hobbes, and Pufendorf.
 Whereas natural law emphasized duties, natural rights normally emphasized privileges or claims to which an individual was entitled.
 There is considerable disagreement as to how these factors are to be understood in relation to each other in Locke's theory.
 Leo Strauss, and many of his followers, take rights to be paramount, going so far as to portray Locke's position as essentially similar to that of Hobbes.
 They point out that Locke defended a hedonist theory of human motivation (Essay 2.20) and claim that he must agree with Hobbes about the essentially self-interested nature of human beings.
-Locke, they claim, only recognizes natural law obligations in those situations where our own preservation is not in conflict, further emphasizing that our right to preserve ourselves trumps any duties we may have.
+Locke, they claim, recognizes natural law obligations only in those situations where our own preservation is not in conflict, further emphasizing that our right to preserve ourselves trumps any duties we may have.

 On the other end of the spectrum, more scholars have adopted the view of Dunn, Tully, and Ashcraft that it is natural law, not natural rights, that is primary.
 They hold that when Locke emphasized the right to life, liberty, and property he was primarily making a point about the duties we have toward other people: duties not to kill, enslave, or steal.
 Most scholars also argue that Locke recognized a general duty to assist with the preservation of mankind, including a duty of charity to those who have no other way to procure their subsistence (Two Treatises 1.42).
 These scholars regard duties as primary in Locke because rights exist to ensure that we are able to fulfill our duties.
 Simmons takes a position similar to the latter group, but claims that rights are not just the flip side of duties in Locke, nor merely a means to performing our duties.
 Instead, rights and duties are equally fundamental because Locke believes in a “robust zone of indifference” in which rights protect our ability to make choices.
 While these choices cannot violate natural law, they are not a mere means to fulfilling natural law either.
 Brian Tienrey questions whether one needs to prioritize natural law or natural right since both typically function as corollaries.
 He argues that modern natural rights theories are a development from medieval conceptions of natural law that included permissions to act or not act in certain ways.

 Another point of contestation has to do with the extent to which Locke thought natural law could, in fact, be known by reason.
 Both Strauss and Peter Laslett, though very different in their interpretations of Locke generally, see Locke's theory of natural law as filled with contradictions.
 In the Essay Concerning Human Understanding, Locke defends a theory of moral knowledge that negates the possibility of innate ideas (Essay Book 1) and claims that morality is capable of demonstration in the same way that Mathematics is (Essay 3.11.16, 4.3.18–20).
 Yet nowhere in any of his works does Locke make a full deduction of natural law from first premises.
 More than that, Locke at times seems to appeal to innate ideas in the Second Treatise (2.11), and in The Reasonableness of Christianity (Works 7:139) he admits that no one has ever worked out all of natural law from reason alone.
 Strauss infers from this that the contradictions exist to show the attentive reader that Locke does not really believe in natural law at all.
 Laslett, more conservatively, simply says that Locke the philosopher and Locke the political writer should be kept very separate.

-More recent scholarship has tended to reject this position.
+Many scholars reject this position.
 Yolton, Colman, Ashcraft, Grant, Simmons, Tuckness and others all argue that there is nothing strictly inconsistent in Locke's admission in The Reasonableness of Christianity.
 That no one has deduced all of natural law from first principles does not mean that none of it has been deduced.
 The supposedly contradictory passages in the Two Treatises are far from decisive.
 While it is true that Locke does not provide a deduction in the Essay, it is not clear that he was trying to.
 Section 4.10.1–19 of that work seems more concerned to show how reasoning with moral terms is possible, not to actually provide a full account of natural law.
 Nonetheless, it must be admitted that Locke did not treat the topic of natural law as systematically as one might like.
 Attempts to work out his theory in more detail with respect to its ground and its content must try to reconstruct it from scattered passages in many different texts.